 Teach something at the table:

-We all have our own attributes, and the Thanksgiving table is the perfect place and time to showcase our talents or share some info with our loved ones.
+We all have our own attributes.
+The Thanksgiving table is the perfect place and time to showcase our talents or share some info with our loved ones.
 After cleaning up, take five-minute turns going around the table teaching one another something.
 It can be something as simple as a card trick, or helpful hints on getting cheap flights.
-The point is to keep the conversations going, learn about each other, and most importantly, to have fun!
+The point is to keep the conversations going, learn about each other, and most importantly, have fun!

 This day is permanently embedded into our nation’s story.
-However, Thanksgiving has transformed from its origins of pure historical significance into the desire to bond with loved ones around the table.
+However, Thanksgiving has transformed from its origins of pure historical significance.
+It now revolves around the desire to bond with loved ones around the table.
 Engaging in customs older than our own families has itself become an American tradition.
 The table is at the heart of all the memorable feasting, grateful appreciation, recreation, and nostalgia for simpler times.
-The table’s traditions still give us a chance to disengage from the distractions of everyday life and connect with our loved ones in a genuine way.
+The table’s traditions still give us a chance to disengage from the distractions of everyday life.
+They provide us with the ability to connect with our loved ones in a genuine way.